 If you have other databases to share, please add them in the comments and we will add them to this post.
 If you’ve got an idea for one, start your own!

-A shout out to Martin Bex, whose “Eight Days of Hanukkah” encouraged many teachers to add to these database.
+A shout out to Martina Bex, whose “Eight Days of Hanukkah” encouraged many teachers to add to these database.